 Wenatchee School District recognizes that with new technologies come new challenges to both teachers and parents.
-Below is a series of suggestions drawn from a wide variety of professional sources that may aid you, the parent, in effectively guiding your child’s use of the iPad.
+Below is a series of suggestions drawn from a wide variety of professional sources that may aid you, the parent, in effectively guiding your child’s use of the iPad or Chromebook.

 - Go where your child goes online.
 Monitor the places that your child visits.
 Let your child know that you're there, and help teach her/him how to act as s/he works and socializes online.

 - Review your child’s friends list.
 You may want to limit your child’s online “friends” to people your child actually knows and is working with in real life.